Review – Topaz DeNoise AI

 Please Note: we have not tested all the plug-ins that are available for Noise Reduction so there may be other apps that will give you a similar result.

-This is the original image without any Noise Reduction applied
+Above: This is the original image without any Noise Reduction applied

-The image above is processed using DeNoise AI at the default settings.
+Above: Processed using DeNoise AI at the default settings.
 The original image is on the left half and the processed image on the right.

 This has done a superb job even at the default setting.
 There are a few small areas that the software has not fixed (just above the light and underneath the drainpipe), however, this was easy to fix by moving the Remove Noise slider from the default setting of 0.15 to 0.20 (see below).
 The amount of detail that has been retained is incredible.

 In the past, Topaz Clear was also in their arsenal for removing Noise from an image.
 Why they have both, we’re not sure.
 They have now incorporated AI Clear into DeNoise AI and you can access it via the drop-down field next to “Select a Model”.
 We suggest you try both to see what best works for you.
 Below are some of the results using AI Clear.

 The image above is using AI Clear at the default settings.
 The Remove Noise is set to Low.
 The original image is on the left half and the processed image is on the right.
 This is the worst setting for this particular image.
 In fact, it didn’t improve the image much at all.
 This setting is probably more suitable to reduce noise on images with a lower ISO than the ISO 6400 that this was shot.